d3rt0xx/FlyffDroid/README.md

 **FlyffDroid** is a lightweight application to play Flyff Universe on Android with Multi-Client support.

-Created with Android Studio and Gradle
+Created with Android Studio
+Built with Gradle

 ### # Features